cloudhotspot/aptly/README.md

 Note that the location of the `rootDir` setting must reflect the value of the `REPO_PATH` environment variable (set to `/aptly/base` by default).

-### GPG Keys
+## GPG Keys

+Docker containers have very low system entropy which means generating keys can take hours.
+Hence keys need to be generated externally.

-The image has a couple of baked-in GPG keys which you should replace if using this for anything other than prototyping.
+The image has a couple of baked-in GPG keys which you should replace if using this for anything other than testing/prototyping.

-You can replace thes GPG keys as follows:
+### Generating GPG Keys

+The following provides an example of generating GPG keys on an OS X host.

 Step 1.
 Generate your GPG keys